It is important that you discuss your eligibility with your retailer prior to signing up for the minimum feed-in tariff.

 Be sure to check your obligations under your current contract with your electricity retailer.
 Some retailers may charge a fee if you exit the contract early.
 This will be specified under the terms and conditions of your contract.

-Please note that only retailers with more than 5,000 customers are required to offer the current feed-in tariff.
+Please note that only retailers with more than 5,000 customers are required to offer the minimum feed-in tariff.

-I have a dedicated system (such as a hot water system, slab heating, etc.) at my property, am I eligible to receive the current feed-in tariff?
+I have a dedicated system (such as a hot water system, slab heating, etc.) at my property, am I eligible to receive the minimum feed-in tariff?

-Can I continue to claim the current feed-in tariff if I decide to a) renovate my property? b) demolish my property then rebuild?
+Can I continue to claim the minimum feed-in tariff if I decide to renovate or demolish my property and then rebuild?

-Yes and yes.
-You can decommission your distributed generation facility then reinstall it, after the renovation or demolition of your property, without forfeiting your access to the current feed-in tariff scheme.
+Yes, you can continue to claim the minimum feed-in tariff as long as you keep fulfilling the eligibility criteria.
+You can decommission your distributed generation facility and then reinstall it, after the renovation or demolition of your property, without forfeiting your access to the minimum feed-in tariff scheme.

 I am renting and my landlord has installed solar panels or another type of renewable energy system on the property.
-Can I claim the current Feed-in Tariff for this system?
+Can I claim the minimum feed-in tariff for this system?

-Yes.
-As the tenant at the property where the system is installed, the current Feed-in Tariff will be associated with your electricity usage and generation.
-You will need to arrange this with your retailer as the electricity bills relating to the solar or renewable energy system generation and consumption at that property will be in your name.
+Yes, you can claim the minimum feed-in tariff as the tenant at the property where the system is installed if the electricity bill is in your name.
+If you are the electricity customer, the minimum feed-in tariff will be associated with your electricity usage and generation and the excess renewable energy credit amount is credited against the amount to be paid included in your bill.
+You will need to check with your retailer that the electricity bills relating to the renewable energy system generation and consumption at that property are in your name.

 If you live in a unit/apartment you will need to make sure you have a separate meter to the rest of the block for your electricity usage and generation.
 This is to ensure that your energy retailer can measure how much power you are feeding back into the grid and credit your bills accordingly.